byterubpay/byterub-site/_i18n/it/resources/user-guides/restore_account.md

 -  You will then be prompted with "Restore from specific blockchain height (optional, default 0):" Default will start the restore process from the beginning of the ByteRub blockchain.
 If you don't know the specific blockchain height, just hit enter.
 (Specifying a specific blockchain height will start the restore process from that specific height.
 This will save a bit of time in scanning, if you know what starting blockchain height your initial funds were transacted for this specific account.)

-After you have entered the 25 word mnemonic seed and have chosen your specific blockchain height, monero-wallet-cli will generate the same public address and view key as your old wallet and begin the refresh process automatically.
+After you have entered the 25 word mnemonic seed and have chosen your specific blockchain height, byterub-wallet-cli will generate the same public address and view key as your old wallet and begin the refresh process automatically.
 (Please be patient as the refresh process may take a while.)

-### Account Software:  monero-wallet-gui
+### Account Software:  byterub-wallet-gui

-Lauch `monero-wallet-gui`.
+Lauch `byterub-wallet-gui`.
 If this is the first time you launched it go to the next step, otherwise click `Cancel`:

 ![cancel opening](png/restore_account/cancel-opening.png)